NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/commands.md

 Additionally, it has two more properties:

 -   `interruptible` determines whether or not the command is able to be interrupted.
 A command is interrupted when another command is scheduled that requires a subsystem the command is using.
 If a command is not interruptible, then the new command will not run.
--   `subsystems` is a set of all the subsystems a command uses.
-This is used for determing when two commands requrie the same subsystem.
+-   `requirements` is the set of all the objects a command uses, which are most commonly [subsystems](/subsystems).
+This is used for determining when two commands require the same subsystem.
 This is passed to the constructor of most premade commands.

 ## Creating Commands